Alexander Diaz Rios

 Sophia joined Alex’s campaign because “Alex is the candidate who is genuinely invested in bringing students’ voices and experiences to the forefront of his campaign.
 He cares about our concerns and passions, and wants to find pragmatic and compassionate solutions to help everyone in the Portland Community College system.”

-Brian Moreno, Web Developer for Alex for PCC, is Co - Founder of Chicanx Apparel and Communications Director Willamette Chicano Alliance.
+Meet our team!
+Brian Moreno, Web Developer for Alex for PCC, is Co-Founder of Chicanx Apparel and Communications Director Willamette Chicano Alliance.

-While he is not designing interfaces or coding, you can often find him out and about with his trust Canon camera and a good cup of coffee, capturing world's beautiful raw moments.
+When he is not designing interfaces or coding, you can often find him out and about with his trusty Canon camera and a good cup of coffee, capturing the world's beautiful raw moments.

-Brian joined Alex's campaign because, as he worked with Alex in the Willamette Chicano Alliance, he found inspiring how his dedication to our community, being actively involved in what is going on systemically and socially within our community and being open to hear our community concerns has lead him to strive to make our voices heard.
+Brian joined Alex's campaign because, just as he worked with Alex in the Willamette Chicano Alliance, Brian is inspired by Alex's dedication to our community, active involvement in what is going on systemically and socially within our community, and his openness to hearing our community concerns and effort to make our voices heard.